Why Are My Subway Tiles Cracking?

 Improper Substrate Preparation

-The foundation for a crack-free subway tile installation starts with proper substrate preparation.
-This involves ensuring the underlying surface, typically drywall, is in pristine condition.
-First, the installer needs to meticulously clean the drywall, removing any dust, dirt, grease, or contaminants that could hinder the adhesion of the thinset mortar, the glue that bonds the tiles to the wall.
+The foundation for a crack-free subway tile installation begins with proper substrate preparation.
+This process involves ensuring the underlying surface, typically drywall, is in pristine condition.
+To start, the installer must meticulously clean the drywall, removing any dust, dirt, grease, or contaminants that could hinder the adhesion of the thinset mortar, which bonds the tiles to the wall.

-Next comes leveling – the installer must check for any unevenness, bumps, dips, or warped areas.
+The next step is leveling.
+The installer should carefully check for any unevenness, such as bumps, dips, or warped areas.
 High spots can be sanded down, while depressions are filled with a patching compound suitable for drywall.
-Don't forget about existing cracks in the drywall – they can compromise the entire tiled area.
-Hairline cracks can be addressed with a flexible joint compound, but larger cracks might require reinforcement with fiberglass mesh before patching.
+Additionally, existing cracks in the drywall must be addressed, as they can compromise the entire tiled area.
+For example, hairline cracks can be repaired with a flexible joint compound, whereas larger cracks might require reinforcement with fiberglass mesh before patching.

-Finally, in moisture-prone areas like bathrooms or kitchens, it's crucial to ensure the drywall is completely dry before tiling begins.
-Excess moisture can weaken the bond between the tile and the substrate, ultimately leading to cracked tiles down the line.
+Lastly, in moisture-prone areas like bathrooms or kitchens, it’s vital to ensure the drywall is completely dry before tiling begins.
+Excess moisture can weaken the bond between the tile and the substrate, ultimately leading to cracked tiles over time.

 Inadequate Thinset Application

-Finally, after applying the thinset, it needs to be combed with a notched trowel.
-These ridges create a mechanical bond between the tile and the thinset, further enhancing adhesion and preventing the tiles from becoming loose and susceptible to cracking.
+Lastly, after applying the thinset, it should be combed with a notched trowel.
+These ridges help create a mechanical bond between the tile and the thinset, enhancing the adhesion and preventing tiles from loosening or cracking in the future.

 Grouting Problems